hep-gc/cloudscheduler/web_tests/README.md

 WebDriverException: Message: Process unexpectedly closed with status 1
 ```
 To fix this, run `export DISPLAY=:1` with the `Xvfb :1 -screen 0 1024x768x24` command running in another window.

+## Framework Notes

+### Selenium and Unittest

+Setup was finicky, but that could be partly due to VM (and was pretty much entirely selenium - unittest was easy).
+Tests seem to be pretty flaky - how much of that is the VM and how much is Selenium is unknown at the moment.